public-archive-docs/revision_archive/docs/history/cold_war/origins/berlin_blockade_and_airlift.md

 - Western Powers met in London to decide on a seperate, Western state
 - Did not consult USSR on this nor told them what was happening
-- In Berlin the Russians wanted to know what happened in London
+- In Berlin the Soviets wanted to know what happened in London
-- General Clay, the American representative refused to tell, the Russians walked out
+- General Clay, the American representative refused to tell, the Soviets walked out
 - Brought allied cooperation to an end
-- Russians began traffic restrictions to routes to the West
+- Soviets began traffic restrictions to routes to the West
 - Allies announced only their currencies would be allowed instead of the inflated wartime currency in West Berlin
 - USSR saw this as provacative as they wanted to introduce their currency not only in East Berlin but the whole entirety of Berlin

 ### June 1948

-- Russians stopped all rail transport (blockade) on the 24th of June
+- Soviets stopped all rail transport (blockade) on the 24th of June
 - Allies started an airlift of resources on the 25th of June
 	- Provided 2 million people with necessity of life
 	- Five thouand tonnes of supplies a day despite weather or accidents